Guide to U.S. Indian Princess Three Dollar Gold Pieces

 The three dollar gold piece has an unlikely origin rooted in both philately and numismatics.
 In 1851, the United States Postal Service reduced the cost of postage stamps from five cents to three cents.
 The three cent silver piece was introduced the same year to facilitate the purchase of stamps.
 By similar logic, the three dollar gold piece was introduced in 1854 to make it easier for individuals and businesses to purchase full sheets of 100 stamps.

 The denomination was officially authorized under the Act of February 21, 1853.
-The coins would be designed by Chief Engraver James Barton Longacre.
-He designed the coin at the same time he redesigned the gold dollar, and the designs are virtually identical.
+The coins would be designed by United States Mint Chief Engraver James Barton Longacre.
+He designed the three dollar gold piece at the same time he redesigned the gold dollar, and the designs are virtually identical.
 The obverse of the coin carries the image of a so-called “Indian Princess” representing Liberty, facing left.
-She wears a crown of feathers inscribed with the word LIBERTY.
+She wears a crown of feathers with the band inscribed LIBERTY.
 The words UNITED STATES OF AMERICA surround the image.
 On the reverse, there is an agricultural wreath composed of tobacco, wheat, corn, and cotton tied with a bow at the base.
 The denomination 3 DOLLARS and the date appear within the wreath.

 Production of the Indian Princess Three Dollar Gold Piece would commence in 1854 at the Philadelphia, Dahlonega and New Orleans Mints.
 While the Philadelphia issue had a sizeable mintage of 138,618 coins, production at the other two facilities was much smaller.
 After the inaugural year, mintages quickly declined.
 For some of the later years of the series, production was extremely limited, and it appears the Mint only produced circulation strikes to prevent the proofs from becoming instant rarities.
 Most of the proofs had mintages of less than two dozen, with the highest mintage reaching 291 pieces in 1888.